system-dev-formations/sqlite-tododb/README.md

 # sqlite-tododb
-How to use initcontainer in Kubernest
+How to use initcontainer in Kubernetes